volmer/bootsy/README.md

 ## Editor options

-It's possible to customize how the editor is displayed and its behavior by passing a hash `editor_options` to your `bootsy_area`.
+It is possible to customize how the editor is displayed and its behavior by passing a hash `editor_options` to your `bootsy_area`.

 ### Buttons

-You can enable/disable the buttons available in the editor.
+You can enable/disable the buttons available on the editor.
 For example, if you want to disable the link and color buttons:

   ```erb
   <%= f.bootsy_area :my_attribute, editor_options: {link: false, color: false} %>